 Despite the market being up, student numbers are down with little relief in sight.
-Finding additional income can provide stability without raising tuition is necessary.
+Finding additional income that can provide stability without raising tuition is necessary.

 Students and families don’t have more money to give.
 College costs have increased by 63% since 2006, far exceeding the rate of inflation.
 Student loan debt has skyrocketed and many graduates aren’t able to pay for their loans even after they enter a career.
 The pressure on colleges to lower costs will continue to increase as the student loan debt crisis and the price of education grows.

 Already private colleges and universities are discounting tuition through grants or scholarships at an increasing rate hoping to attract more students, but that doesn’t solve financial deficits.
 As states decrease funding and fewer students apply to attend, the situation is rapidly approaching dire for many institutions.
 The University of Missouri has announced layoffs and freshmen enrollment has dropped 35%.
 This won’t be a unique occurrence as enrollment continues to change.
 That’s why many colleges, like Purdue and Harvard, are looking at ways to bring new revenue streams to the institutions.

 Harvard University has been growing their continuing and executive education programs — offering shorter business school programs for executives who make over $10 million a year for instance.
 In the last 10 years, revenue from these programs doubled, providing the university with significant funds to fill the gap from underperforming endowments.
 Most schools don’t have the branding or access necessary to appeal to millionaire executives and business leaders.
 However, setting up corporate training or career enhancement training with local companies provides additional funds and increases your reach to nontraditional students.